nekramer/bios-611-project/README.md

 ### Shiny

-To interactively look at the age distribution of contestants in each series, use the R Shiny app as follows:
+Does GBBO tend to have older or younger contestants over time?
+Is it possible that changing demographics change winning criteria?
+To interactively look at the age distribution of contestants in each series, use the R Shiny app as
+follows:

 ```
 docker run -v `pwd`:/home/rstudio -p 8080:8080 -p 8787:8787\